vkbo/novelWriter/docs/source/tech_storage.rst

    The novelWriter project folder is structured so that it can easily be added to a version control system like git.
 If you do so, you may want to add a `.gitignore` file to exclude files with the extensions `.json` as JSON files are used to cache the index and various run-time settings and are generally large files that change often.
-You'd also want to exclude the ``cache`` folder.

 The project XML file is indent-formatted, and is suitable for diff tools and version control since most of the file will stay static, although a timesetamp is set in the meta section on line 2, and